contiv/vpp/docs/dev-guide/SFC.md

 SFC in Contiv-VPP is implemented similarly to [k8s services](SERVICES.md).
 It consists of the following components:

- - **SFC reflector in KSR** - reflects SFC defined as CRDs into Contiv-ETCD
+ - **SFC reflector in CRD** - reflects SFC defined as CRDs into Contiv-ETCD
  - **SFC Processor** - processes service function chain definitions in abstract format (using k8s labels) to chains of actual running pod instances
  - **SFC Renderers** - render service chain instances into VPP configuration (wire,